Skillcast Blog

 Bribery and corruption can occur via intermediaries and agents, who may appear to do no more than facilitate the deal.

-Be suspicious if the third party your company is dealing with seems unqualified for the job they are contracted to perform, if they have no track record in the industry in which they operate if they lack facilities or resources required to perform the work, if they come highly recommended by a foreign public official and seem able to bypass legal or bureaucratic hurdles effortlessly.
+Be suspicious if the third party your company is dealing with seems unqualified for the job they are contracted to perform, if they have no track record in the industry in which they operate if they lack facilities or resources required to perform the work if they come highly recommended by a foreign public official and seem able to bypass legal or bureaucratic hurdles effortlessly.

 6. Incomplete travel & expenses

-Bribes and corrupt payments may be concealed as travel expenses or hospitality.
+Finally, bribes and corrupt payments may be concealed as travel expenses or hospitality.
 Expenses should only be reimbursed for legitimate business expenditure, backed up with supporting documentation.

 Look out for travel and expense forms with missing receipts or that don't add up - e.g. a reported trip to a supplier's site that didn't happen.
 Sharp practices could signify something bigger like internal fraud or business money being used for improper payments.